Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Introduction

 PV power production can be forecasted using a deterministic PV performance model \cite{koster_short-term_2019}.
-It models the internals of a PV system, from the solar irradiance received to the electrical power produced using a set of physical equations (referred to by the shorthand term \emph{physical model} in the remainder of this paper).
-Therefore, for each time step for which PV power has to be predicted, it needs a solar irradiance forecast, provided by a Numerical Weather Prediction (NWP) service, as inputs.
+This models the internal physical mechanisms of a PV system, from the solar irradiance received to the electrical power produced using a set of physical equations (referred to as a \emph{physical model} in the remainder of this paper).
+Therefore, for each time step for which PV power has to be predicted, a solar irradiance forecast, provided by a Numerical Weather Prediction (NWP) service, is required as input.
 The underlying hypothesis is that solar irradiance is fairly smooth over limited regional areas, and the production curve specific to a PV system will be mainly influenced by how it converts this solar energy to PV power according to its specifications.
-In \cite{koster_single-site_nodate}, authors of the present paper introduced a model which performs intraday probabilistic forecasts of PV power production.
-It combines the physical model referred to above with a model based on Long-Short-Term Memory (LSTM) cells \cite{hochreiter97}.
-This kind of combination of a model based on a set of physical equations to a statistical model is sometimes coined as \emph{hybrid-physical} in the solar energy literature \cite{antonanzas2016}.
+In \cite{koster_single-site_nodate}, the authors of the present paper introduced a model that performs intraday probabilistic forecasts of PV power production.
+It combines the abovementioned physical model with a model based on Long-Short-Term Memory (LSTM) cells \cite{hochreiter97}.
+This kind of combination of a model based on a set of physical equations and a statistical model is sometimes referred to as \emph{hybrid-physical} in the solar energy literature \cite{antonanzas2016}.
 For training and evaluation, it uses real data provided by Electris, a DSO in Luxembourg.
-Results show that this new model improves the baseline performance, while coping with local effects such as PV system shading.
-The former paper rather targets solar energy specialists, with little details unvealed about how the Machine Learning model acting as cornerstone to the approach has been designed and trained.
-The present paper aims at filling this gap, by providing entirely new material focusing on this complementary view.
+Results show that this new model improves baseline performance, while managing local effects such as PV system shading.
+Our earlier paper rather targeted solar energy specialists, with few details revealed about how the machine learning model, acting as cornerstone to the approach, was designed and trained.
+The present paper aims to fill this gap by providing entirely new material that focuses on this complementary view.
 Specifically, the purpose of the present paper is to focus on neural time series forecasting aspects in the context of this application.

-The specific contributions of the present work mainly focus on the design of a model architecture and a training procedure which meets the operational needs expressed by the DSO.
-The contributions of our applicative paper are:

-\begin{itemize} \item Repurposing an existing LSTM-based model \cite{salinas_deepar_2020}, by casting the hybrid-physical approach in terms of statistical model covariates, \item Using PV system specifications as covariates in a univariate model, \item Designing a novel truncated Gaussian output component, which we plug in to the LSTM-based model. \end{itemize}